 Let’s be honest, vegetarians have a harder time following a high protein diet than people who eat meat.

-If you’re a male trying to build build muscle on a vegetarian diet, I’m sure you’ve asked yourself “how can I get enough protein?”
+If you’re trying to build build muscle on a vegetarian diet, I’m sure you’ve asked yourself “how can I get enough protein?”

-And if you’re a vegetarian female trying to lose weight and tone up with a high protein diet, I bet you’ve asked yourself the same question.
+Equally, if you’re trying to lose weight and tone up with a high protein diet, I bet you’ve asked yourself the same question.

-So, we’ve carefully created the “High Protein Veggie” meal plan – one version for females, one for males!
-The plan contain loads of quick and tasty recipes high in protein, ideal to support you with your fitness goals.
+So, we’ve carefully created the “High Protein Veggie” meal plan!
+We’ve also taken into account the difference in calorie requirements and made one version for building muscle and one for losing weight and toning up.
+The plans contain loads of quick and tasty recipes high in protein, ideal to support you with your fitness goals.
 See below for more details.

 1. Our High Protein Vegetarian Meal Plan

 To cover a wider range of possibilities we designed each meal plan slightly differently.
 Due to differences in calorie requirements between men and women, Version One took a 5’6’’ 160 lbs female as an example.
 Version Two took a 5’9” male.
 Naturally either meal plan is suitable for any gender, please see the notes below on how to personalise them for your exact needs.